tdwg/geoschemes/marine/background_v2_2022-11.md

 <img src="./background-images/image6.png"
 style="width:5.20347in;height:2.38889in" />

+*Figure 6.
 A map of the Earth showing the 185 discrete bioregions of Bioregions2020.
-Credit: Karl Burkart, One Earth
+Credit: Karl Burkart, One Earth*

 The 185 bioregions in the OneEarth system are organized by the world’s major biogeographical realms, the broadest division of the Earth's land